Fossora: Promotional campaign and release

 The lead single, "Atopos", along with its cover art, was announced on 24 August.
 The release date was later confirmed for 6 September, with the song premiering on BBC Radio 6 Music.
 The second single, "Ovule", was released without any prior announcement on 14 September, along with a music video directed by Nick Knight, who had also worked on Björk's own "Pagan Poetry" music video in 2001.
 The third single, "Ancestress", featuring Björk's son, Sindri Eldon, was released on 22 September.
-The title track was released as the fourth single on 27 September 2022 but with no music video.
+The title track was released as the fourth single on 27 September 2022.
 The music video for "Sorrowful Soil" premiered on 2 December.
+On 30 March 2023, the music video to the title track was released.
+Premiering at one of Björk's Cornucopia shows in Lisbon, Portugal, the "Victimhood" music video was not officially released until 5 September 2023, alongside an interview with the music video's director, Gabríela Fridriksdóttir.